njelich/njelich.github.io/_tabs/press-kit.md

 ## Short Bio

-Noah Jelich is a security researcher and software engineer at [Oasis](https://oasis.net/), specializing in blockchain security, TEE technology, and privacy systems.
-A former audit lead at [Hacken](https://hacken.io/), he also advises [Cyber Capital](https://www.cyber.capital/), and contributes to [Security Alliance](https://www.securityalliance.org/) and speaks globally on security and privacy.
+Noah Jelich is an independent security researcher and software engineer at, specializing in blockchain security, TEE technology, and privacy systems.
+A former audit lead at [Hacken](https://hacken.io/), and DevEx engineer at [Oasis](https://oasis.net/), he also advises [Cyber Capital](https://www.cyber.capital/), and contributes to [Security Alliance](https://www.securityalliance.org/) and speaks globally on security and privacy.

 **Location / Timezone**: Croatia / CEST (Central European Standard Time)